OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 ### WILDFLY-HTTPS-ERROR-0001
 An exception was thrown during the HTTPS configuration.

+### WILDFLY-HTTPS-ERROR-0002
+There was an error configuring the Elytron key store.

+### WILDFLY-HTTPS-ERROR-0003
+There was an error configuring the Elytron key manager.

+### WILDFLY-HTTPS-ERROR-0004
+There was an error configuring the Elytron server SSL context

+### WILDFLY-HTTPS-ERROR-0005
+There was an error removing the legacy security realm.

+### WILDFLY-HTTPS-ERROR-0006
+There was an error adding the Elytron security context.

+### WILDFLY-HTTPS-ERROR-0007
+There was an error with the batched operation to remove the legacy security realm and add the Elytron security context.

+### WILDFLY-HTTPS-ERROR-0008
+There was an error reloading the server.

+### WILDFLY-ERROR-0001
+There was an error entering batch mode.

+### WILDFLY-ERROR-0002
+There was an error running the batch.

 ### JAVA-HTTPS-ERROR-0001
 Certificate file does not contain any certificates.
 This is probably because the input certificate file is invalid.